-- 1.06 (a) Unless the context otherwise requires, other words or expressions contained in these Regulations bear the same meaning as in the Principal Act; - (b) References to sections in these Regulations shall, unless the context suggests otherwise, refer to sections in the Principal Act; - (c) References to male in these Regulations shall include references to female. - 1.07 Accreditation of Insolvency Practitioners - (1) Members of the following professional bodies may apply to the Commission for accreditation as Insolvency Practitioners (IP): - Business Recovery and Insolvency Practitioners Association of Nigeria (BRIPAN); - b.
-Nigerian Bar Association (NBA); - c.
-Institute of Chartered Accountants of Nigeria (ICAN); - d.
-Association of National Accountants of Nigeria (ANAN); - e.
-Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN). - (2) Requirements for accreditation shall include the following - a.
-Duly completed Form CAC-MISC 02; - b.
-Payment of prescribed fee; - c.
-Evidence of membership of relevant professional body; - d.
-Evidence of appointment as Liquidator, Provisional Liquidator, Official Receiver, Administrator, Administrative Receiver, Receiver and Manager, Nominee or Supervisor, not less than five (5) years preceding the date of application; - e.
-Where the requirement of paragraph (d) is impracticable, evidence of active participatory tutelage in Insolvency Practice not less than five (5) years preceding the date of application and letter of confirmation of tutelage by the Principal or Managing Partner of the firm where the applicant was or is engaged; - f.
-Evidence of eligibility to practise issued by the relevant professional body; and
+- 1.07.-(1) Members of the following professional bodies may apply to the Commission for accreditation as Insolvency Practitioners (IP)- - (a) Business Recovery and Insolvency Practitioners Association of Nigeria (BRIPAN); - (b) Nigerian Bar Association (NBA); - (c) Institute of Chartered Accountants of Nigeria (ICAN); - (d) Association of National Accountants of Nigeria (ANAN); - (e) Institute of Chartered Secretaries and Administrators of Nigeria (ICSAN). - (2) Requirements for accreditation shall include the following- - (a) Duly completed Form CAC-MISC 02; - (b) Payment of prescribed fee; - (c) Evidence of membership of relevant professional body; - (d) Evidence of appointment as Liquidator, Provisional Liquidator, Official Receiver, Administrator, Administrative Receiver, Receiver and Manager, Nominee or Supervisor, not less than five (5) years preceding the date of application; - (e) Where the requirement of paragraph (d) is impracticable, evidence of active participatory tutelage in Insolvency Practice not less than five (5) years preceding the date of application and letter of confirmation of tutelage by the Principal or Managing Partner of the firm where the applicant was or is engaged; - (f) Evidence of eligibility to practise issued by the relevant professional body; and - (g) Evidence of completion of accreditation course of continuing education administered by the relevant professional body in the preceding year in the case of renewal of accreditation.

-- g.
-Evidence of completion of accreditation course of continuing education administered by the relevant professional body in the preceding year in the case of renewal of accreditation. - (3) Accreditation by the Commission as insolvency practitioner shall be renewed every three (3) years. - (4) Accreditation may be withdrawn by the Commission where - a. the IP is disqualified from practice by a professional body; - b. the IP is convicted of any offence involving fraud, dishonesty, official corruption or unethical conduct or is disqualified under section 280 of the Principal Act; - c. the IP is adjudged by an Administrative Panel set up by the Commission to have obtained accreditation by fraud, dishonesty, official corruption; or committed gross misconduct in official transactions with the Commission.
+- (3) Accreditation by the Commission as insolvency practitioner shall be renewed every three (3) years. - (4) Accreditation may be withdrawn by the Commission where- - (a) the IP is disqualified from practice by a professional body; - (b) the IP is convicted of any offence involving fraud, dishonesty, official corruption or unethical conduct or is disqualified under section 280 of the Principal Act; - (c) the IP is adjudged by an Administrative Panel set up by the Commission to have obtained accreditation by fraud, dishonesty, official corruption or committed gross misconduct in official transactions with the Commission; - (d) it appears to the Commission that the IP is no longer a fit and proper person to so act; - (e) it is at the request or with the consent of the IP. - 1.08.
+The following persons shall not be appointed or act as Insolvency Practitioners-

-1.08 Disqualification for Appointment as Insolvency Practitioner

-The following persons shall not be appointed or act as Insolvency Practitioners:
+(a) an infant;

-- a. an infant; - b. any person found by a Court of competent jurisdiction to be of unsound mind; - c. a body corporate except statutory corporations - d. an undischarged bankrupt, unless he is given leave to act as an Insolvency Practitioner of the company by the Court by which he was adjudged bankrupt; - e. a director or auditor of the company; - f. a connected person; and - g. any person convicted of any offence involving fraud, dishonesty, official corruption or unethical conduct or who is disqualified under section 280 of the Principal Act.
+- (b) any person found by a Court of competent jurisdiction to be of unsound mind; - (c) a body corporate except statutory corporations; - (d) an undischarged bankrupt, unless he is given leave to act as an Insolvency Practitioner of the company by the Court by which he was adjudged bankrupt; - (e) a director or auditor of the company; - (f) a connected person; and - (g) any person convicted of any offence involving fraud, dishonesty, official corruption or unethical conduct or who is disqualified under section 280 of the Principal Act.